Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • Symptom presentation varied substantially across participants, including those with similar mutations.

-Relevance for families This study documents brain structural differences and musculoskeletal findings at higher rates than previously reported in SETD5 Syndrome.
+This study documents brain structural differences and musculoskeletal findings in SETD5 Syndrome at higher rates than earlier published reports had shown.

-What was studied: Researchers compared behavioral impairments across multiple different genetic mouse models of autism, including Setd5 haploinsufficient mice, to identify shared features that may point to common underlying mechanisms.
+Researchers compared behavioral impairments across several different genetic mouse models of autism, including mice with only one working copy of the Setd5 gene, to identify shared features that might point to common underlying mechanisms.

 • These shared behavioral impairments were driven by hypoexcitability (reduced neural activity) in the periaqueductal grey, a brainstem region involved in sensory processing and defensive behaviors.